Slovenia Loto Exposed — Happy 55th Birthday!

 The inning fund for every single drawing consists of 57 percent of the ticket payments.
 The rest of the money goes to cover administrative costs and to support charitable/sports initiatives in Slovenia.

 Prizes and Odds

 Loto comes with a minimum guaranteed jackpot of 250,000 euro.
-If there’s no winner for the respective drawing, the sum will roll over towards the next one.
-The odds of winning the jackpot are in 1 in 15,380,937.
+If there’s no winner for the respective drawing, the sum will roll over toward the next one.
+The odds of winning the jackpot are 1 in 15,380,937.
 These odds are much better than the ones for standard games like 6/49 because of the smaller pool to choose among.

 All other prize tiers depend on the number of tickets purchased for the respective drawing and the number of winners per prize tier.

 Some Information for Slovenia Loto Winners

 Prizes of up to 300 euros can be claimed at any licensed retail venue in Slovenia.
 Sums in the range of 301 to 4,000 euros are paid out at specialized lottery sales points.
 All of the addresses, as well as the working hours, are listed on the official Slovenia Lottery website.

 Prizes exceeding 4,000 euros are paid out at the Lottery of Slovenia headquarters in Ljubljana.

 Slovenia is one of the countries that have an income tax applicable to lottery prizes.
 Prizes of up to 300 euros are not subjected to taxation.
 A 15 percent income tax applies to all of the prizes that exceed the threshold amount.